How do you just crash a plane into one of the largest buildings in New York City?

 To be fair to the film it was slightly better than I was expecting for the simple reason that when it focuses on the reactions of friends and family watching on TV, you actually feel gripped and in the moment.
 Sheen and Goldberg are definitely not as bad as I thought they would be, but the problem with the film is that it made me uncomfortable for large sections.

 For example, there is a scene in which Michael starts making heavily racist comments about Asians for no reason whatsoever.
-Even in the context of the film there isn’t really a place for it in this type of film because it lacks any substance.
+Even in the context of the film, there isn’t really a place for it in this type of film because it lacks any substance.
 What is even more unbelievable is that a few minutes later Jeffrey offers him a job by saying “Have you ever heard the one about the billionaire offers a job to a bicycle courier” (or something to that effect) and it feels so forced and the screenplay is quite week.

-Throughout the movie, specifically after the first plane crashes into the tower, there is misplaced attempts at comedy.
+Throughout the movie, specifically, after the first plane crashes into the tower, there is misplaced attempts at comedy.
 Now, I will caveat that by saying that it doesn’t try to be an outright comedy, it is a serious film and as I say, when it is being serious it works to some expect, but the jokes that are made just don’t hit home at all.

-The characters are inconsistent and in the space of less than 90 minutes Jeffrey and Eve go from on the verge of a divorce, right through to Eve outright loving Jeffrey again.
+The characters are inconsistent and in the space of fewer than 90 minutes Jeffrey and Eve go from on the verge of a divorce, right through to Eve outright loving Jeffrey again.
 It is predictable in that sense and I found it hard to enjoy.
-This also isn’t helped by following five people being stuck in an elevator, but none of them seem to move into a secondary characteristic.
+This also isn’t helped by following five people being stuck in an elevator, but none of them seems to move into a secondary characteristic.

 Now don’t get me wrong, this is far from an awful film, sometimes even a bit poignant, and with a bit more care it could have actually been decent, but there is definitely a sense that with a different cast (and again that is not an anti-Sheen or Goldberg thing) and a more serious screenplay then it might have hit home a bit more, rather than coming across as more of an exploitative piece that tries to draw you in based on the connecting events.